 Class B Office Spaces & New Office Furniture

 Class B properties are typically a step below their Class A counterparts.
 While these spaces might not have the same high-quality amenities, architecture detail, or spacious lobbies as Class A buildings, they are still fantastic locations for businesses.

 As a general rule, Class B locations are less than four stories tall and can be found at the edges of financial districts or perhaps in the suburbs.
 Class B buildings are usually older than Class A spaces as well.
 In fact, some Class A buildings might be reclassified after about 10 years due to the guidelines set by the Building Owners and Managers Association International (BOMA).
 Decision makers looking to rent Class B office spaces should expect to pay average to slightly above average rent.

 Most businesses in Class B spaces find Grade B office furniture to be the best option for them, as they are typically not looking for “best-in-class”, luxury-tier options.
 Additionally, new office furniture is a large investment, and companies in Class B spaces may have slightly tighter budgets.
 Grade B products offer a lower price point than their Grade A counterparts while still being made from quality materials that can withstand the test of time.
-Some of the top manufacturers of Grade B office furniture are HON and Maxon.
+Top manufacturer of Grade B office furniture is HON.

 Class C Office Spaces & Refurbished or Used Office Furniture

 Class C office spaces are typically smaller than the other office space classes, and they are often located in the suburbs.
 These spaces are ideal for smaller operations, or businesses that do not need to be located in a central financial district.
 One of the defining characteristics of Class C spaces is age; these spaces tend to be more than 20 years old.
 A Class B building could be reclassified as Class C after a certain amount of time passes, and a Class C space can be upgraded to Class B with some improvements.